BenjaminBuss/mountain_project_crawler/README.md

 ### Yielded Data Formatting

-Two different scrapy items are returned through the running of the script:
+Three different scrapy items are returned through the running of the script:

 1. **Route Data**